-It's one thing if a client pays your most recent invoice a week or two after its due date.
-It's another if you've gone months without payment, especially if the invoice is large.
-If your typical communications channels just aren't proving apt for retrieving your client's unpaid debt, you may need to take more formal action.
+It’s one thing if a client pays your most recent invoice a week or two after it’s due; it’s another if you’ve gone months without payment, especially if the invoice is large.
+If your typical communication channels aren’t succeeding in retrieving your clients’ unpaid debt, you may need to take more formal action.

 Debt collection letters should be the first step in your action plan.
-After enough letters are sent, you can send the client's debt to collections, though you may want to exhaust all other options before doing so.
+After you send enough letters, you can transfer the client’s debt to collections, though you may want to exhaust all other options before doing so.
 Learn more about debt collection letters and the debt collection process below.

 Editor’s note: Looking for the right collection agency for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 The first couple of debt collection letters you send to a debtor can be relatively friendly and sympathetic.
-However, as you send additional debt collection letters, you may need to escalate what you write to include warnings of impending legal action.
+However, as you send additional debt collection letters, you may need to escalate the language to include warnings of impending legal action.